lordya2/lordya2.github.io/ReadMe.md

 The site is served by GitHub Pages, with `master` as the publishing branch.
 Changes should usually be made on feature branches and reviewed through pull requests before merging to `master`.
 After a pull request is merged, GitHub Pages may take a short time to rebuild and publish the updated site.

+### Custom domain transition reminder

+When switching from `lordya2.github.io` to a custom domain such as `hyunseoklee.com`, update:

+- GitHub Pages custom domain setting,
+- repository `CNAME` file if created by GitHub Pages,
+- DNS records at the domain registrar,
+- `_config.yml` `production_url`,
+- Google Search Console property,
+- Open Graph / structured data should continue to use `site.production_url`.

+Do not add a `CNAME` file or change `production_url` until the domain has been purchased and confirmed.

 ## Suggested Codex workflow

 - Create one small pull request per task.